-The BEST Dry Rub for Chicken
+The BEST Dry Rub

 Sweet, spicy, smokey flavor is packed into the BEST Dry Rub for chicken and then only dry rub recipe you need for all your summer grilling events.
 Simple to make in minutes, you can whip up a huge batch to keep on hand all season long.
 Makes the perfect dry rub for ribs and pork, too!